ciee-github/aaeo-website/content/competition.md

-*This details the competition format for [2023](competition/2023), there may be slight changes for 2024.*
+*This details the competition format as it was delivered in [2023](competition/2023).
+There may be slight changes for 2024.*

 ## Round 1 (Individual)